 Part 1: Love

 Chapter 1: A Beverage of Truth

-In chapter 1 of Onward Howard Schultz talks about unprecedented decision of closing all US stores to retrain the baristas.
+In Chapter 1 of Onward, Howard Schultz talks about the unprecedented decision of closing all US stores to retrain the baristas.

-He says it was a bold move which was likely to have many critics.
+He says it was a bold move that was likely to have many critics.